jkulton/drafting.page/README.md

 # 📝 drafting.page

-Single page notepad persisted to localStorage
+A notepad in your browser, persisted to localStorage